-5.3 Design consideration for surface/ sub surface drains
+5.3 Design consideration for storm water drains

-Sub critical flow is normally maintained by keeping Froude number not exceeding 0.8.
-Critical flow condition develops when Froude no equals 1.0.
+Critical flow condition develops when Froude no equals to 1.0.
 In open channel flow design, critical state of flow should be avoided as under such condition the water surface becomes unstable and wavy.
-It is, therefore, recommended that the channel flow should be designed so that the Froude no should not exceed 0.8 preferably and self-cleansing velocity as recommended in Table 5.2.
+It is, therefore, recommended that the open channel flow should be designed so that the Froude no should not exceed 0.8 preferably and self-cleansing velocity as recommended in Table 5.2.

-5.3.1 Permissible limit of Velocity in storm conduits
+5.3.1 Permissible limit of Velocity

-To ensure that deposition of suspended solids does not take place, self-cleansing velocities using Shield's formula is considered in the design of channels / conduits.
+To ensure that deposition of suspended solids does not take place, self-cleansing velocities using Shield's formula is considered in the design of channels/conduits.